YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

   * On launching an airstrike, +15% Aviation to all CV/L for 8s.
   * Has a 0/3/3 loadout.

+* Recommended Loadouts:
+  * [General Purpose] SB2C Helldiver; Ryusei; Twin 40mm STAAG; Hydraulic Catapult; Hydraulic Catapult
+  * [Poverty] SB2C Helldiver or JU87 Stuka; Tenzan; 40mm Quad Bofors; Hydraulic Catapult; Hydraulic Catapult

 * Desc:
 >Trades Unicorn's passive frontline Reload buff for a temporary Aviation buff and a significantly superior statline, HP pool aside.
-Can't match Unicorn in air superiority, lacking fighters, but decisively asserts her dominance in raw damage output.
+Can't match Unicorn in air superiority, lacking fighters, but decisively asserts her dominance in raw damage output - which is what tends to matter the most, most of the time.

  ### Tier 0.5: